How can we help you?

 Here are some of the common questions we get asked on a regular basis, we hope these FAQs will be useful.
 If you can’t find the answer to your question here, then drop us a quick email and we’ll get back to you as quick as we can.

-Can I book a place on the drop-in session?
+Can I book a place on the adult casual sessions?

-Can I bring a child to the drop-in sessions?
+Can I bring a child to the casual sessions?

-Sorry, adults only in the drop-in sessions.
-We offer a Kids Clay Club for 6-11 year olds, and a family friendly session for adults and kids of all ages.
+Sorry, adults only in the casual sessions.
 If you want to book us for a private session then age is not an issue, but please do let us know in advance who will be coming and any particular needs you may have so that we can prepare.

-It’s hard to tell how busy the sessions will be.
-Sometimes if it’s busy you might have to wait a little while for the tutor to get you going, but the regulars are very kind about offering helpful information if you have questions and we can’t get to you.
+It’s hard to tell how busy the sessions will be, however at the moment we limit the numbers to 12 people in these sessions, and there are two tutors.
+Sometimes if it’s busy you might have to wait a little while for a tutor to get you started, but once everyone is settled there’s plenty of help and support.

 How much are your firing fees?

 The first (biscuit) firing costs typically £2 to £4 for a pot about the size of your fist.
 The second (glaze) firing would typically be £5 to £7.
 These costs cover the cost of the clay, electricity, wear and tear on the kiln, the colours and glazes and the time it takes to pack and unpack the kiln.